Llantwit Major to Ogmore or Porthcawl (Wales Coast Path) Walk

 Tresilian Bay

 Tresilian Bay is a pebble beach, with a large white house.
-Access from St Donat's, or Llantwit Major
+No road access, coast path from St Donat's, or Llantwit Major

 St Donat's Bay